GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 The GDPR provides data subjects with an array of privacy rights and enhanced transparency into and control over uses of their personal data.

-Below is an overview of the PMI user guideline on features and procedures that customers can use to accommodate the rights of the data subjects as stipulated in the GDPR.
+Below is an overview of the PMI user guideline on features and procedures that clients can use to accommodate the rights of the data subjects as stipulated in the GDPR.

 Under the GDPR, [null the authorised customer PMI user (Controller)] must be able to accommodate the following rights of a data subject within a month…